CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/ops/overview.md

 #### Running Executions

-This tile displays the current number of [Running Executions][].
+This tile displays the current number of [Running Executions][], including any child executions.
 The {{< image src="/images/GoTo.png" >}} icon  navigates to the [Package Management][Package Management] feature, to provide a breakdown of running executions by package version and flow.

 ### Filters